Digital Literacy: The Essential Skill of Today's World

 • Collaboration: Tools like Google Docs or platforms like Edmodo redefine collaborative learning.

-• Presentation: Gone are the days of just poster presentations.
+• Presentation: The days of poster presentations are over.
 Students can now use multimedia tools to present information creatively.

 5. Addressing Potential Pitfalls of the Digital Age: